SuvrayanBandyopadhyay/TensorPlusPlus/README.md

 1) RNNs

-The syntax to define a neural network is easy, just do this
+The syntax to define a neural network is easy, here is a sample network
 ```CPP
 	Network n;
 	long double d = 0.001;